-For our beloved dead, especially Edith O’Brien, mother of Brian, grant them eternal peace, we pray to the Lord.
+For our beloved dead, especially Dennis Lunn, brother of Bob Lunn, and for Norma Shay, mother of Carol Sheldon: may they know eternal peace, we pray to the Lord.

 For the intentions in our parish book of prayer and for the intentions of our hearts, we pray to the Lord.